 The screening instrument must have good measurability, must not entail unnecessary discomfort, and recognised procedures for further diagnostics must exist.
 Introduction of screening also presupposes knowledge and agreement on the distribution of normal values in the population and on the cut-off point for a positive test.

 Several international studies have demonstrated a positive effect of the Edinburgh method, and a number of countries recommend screening for postnatal depression with associated low-threshold interventions.
 Based on the WHO guidelines there should, in general, be a basis for screening for depression among postnatal women.
 The condition is common and potentially harmful for the child, and early intervention is beneficial.
-A suitable screening instrument and effective treatment methods exist (33).
-Very few of the women who have completed the form have reported adverse effects (34).
+A suitable screening instrument and effective treatment methods exist (

 However, introduction of general screening also requires an assessment of how a method works on a national level – and this includes a cost-benefit analysis of treatment versus non-treatment.
 At the current time no studies have been conducted on resource expenditure in Norway.
 We also lack user surveys of how the test is being received by Norwegian women.